Nesi-Lab/social-media-task/README.md

 |   |-- lib/
 |   |   |-- trialProps.js           <-- randomly creates the order of blocks
 |   |   |-- utils.js                <-- helper functions including navigation between screens and writing data
-|   |-- App.js                      <-- main App component and handling of Webgazer setup and data writing
+|   |-- App.js                      <-- main App component and handling of WebGazer setup and data writing
 |   |-- index.css                   <-- all the styling for the app
 |-- package.json
 |-- server.js                       <-- Express server with database connection and all GET or POST request handling
 |-- randomize_impersonators.py      <-- Script to generate the randomized aspects of impersonators.json (not run unless manually)
 ```

+# Usage and deployment

+## Current deployment

+This app is currently running on [https://social-media-game.herokuapp.com/](https://social-media-game.herokuapp.com/)`.

-## Deployment
+## Usage

-### Locally
+Most importantly, this task is designed to take about 25-30 minutes and stays on the same webpage the entire time. **Refreshing the webpage or going back to the previous page while in the middle of the task will save the data generated, but you will have to start the task over.** Use only the "Previous" and "Next" buttons provided at the bottom of page (if you don't see those, that's on purpose: wait a few seconds or follow the instructions given).

+Because it uses WebGazer and it is for a specific study, there are several things to check before using this app:

+1. Sit with your head facing directly at the screen and do not move too much, especially not toward or away from the screen
+2. Sit in a well-lit room and try to reduce glare by not being backlit
+3. Make sure you have plenty of charge on your computer, or plug it in (the eye tracking component can consume a lot of power)
+4. Use `https`, not `http`
+5. Use Chrome, ideally on a Mac
+6. Keep the Chrome window large and do not resize it during the task
+7. Allow the app to use your webcam (if you have previously blocked access, you can enable it by clicking the icon of a camera with a red "x" on the right of Chrome's search/URL bar -- for more, see [here](https://support.google.com/chrome/answer/2693767?co=GENIE.Platform%3DDesktop&hl=en))
+8. If the app has been open awhile and idle, the WebGazer capability may unmount: refresh before getting started
+9. If you navigate away from the app in the middle of the task, data will stop being collected, but the trials will continue, so only do so if necessary and if you are not in a section that moves automatically

+## How to run locally

 1. Make sure that `package.json` > `"scripts"` > `"start"` is set as `"react-scripts start"`
-2. In one terminal, navigate to the root directory and run `npm start` to start the frontend
+2. In one terminal, navigate to the root directory and run `npm start` to start the frontend (if you haven't previously, first run `npm install`)
 3. In another terminal, navigate to the root directory and run `node server.js` to start the backend (skip if not writing to the database)
-4. Visit `http://localhost:3000/` to see the app, and use the server terminal to monitor the server
+4. Visit [http://localhost:3000/](http://localhost:3000/) to see the app, and use the server terminal to monitor the server

-### On Heroku
+## How to deploy on Heroku

 1. Make sure that `package.json` > `"scripts"` > `"start"` is set as `"node server.js"`
 2. Commit and push to your git repo